Perseus333/website/_blog/jekyll-first-plugin.md

 `jekyll-plugin-name`

-Where `plugin-name` is whatever, you want your name to be.
+Where `plugin-name` is whatever you want your plugin name to be.

+**A bit of contradictory background**
-In theory in Ruby dashes (`-`) means that whatever comes after the dash comes from a module from before the dash.
-Like here, `jekyll-plugin-name` means that `plugin-name` comes from the module `jekyll`.
+In theory, according to the Ruby documentation, dashes (`-`) mean that whatever comes after the dash comes from a module from before the dash.
+Like here: `jekyll-plugin-name` means that `plugin-name` comes from the module `jekyll`.
 Underscores (`_`) on the other hand mean that there are multiple words in your name.
 So technically your plugin should be like so: `jekyll-plugin_name`.
-However, that looks very weird, and I haven't seen it much in Jekyll plugins, so it's preferable with just dashes.
+However, that looks very weird, and I haven't seen it on any Jekyll plugins, so it's preferable with just dashes.

 Below is a list of some arbitrary list of popular Jekyll plugins from [Awesome Jekyll Plugins [github.com]](https://github.com/planetjekyll/awesome-jekyll-plugins) and their gem names so that you can get a better picture of how they are named: